lxwise/fx-updater/README.en.md

 #### 3.3 Update Log File

 When updating versions, changes should be accompanied by an explanation.
 Create a new `changelog.txt` file.
-For an elegant display, an HTML file is used.

 `changelog.txt` configuration: